Crime scene house

 Forensic Science students in the Department of Applied Sciences at UWE benefit from a specially modified ‘house’ that can be adapted to mimic the conditions typically found at a variety of crime scenes.

 Forensics experts at UWE Bristol can create complex simulated scenarios that extend across the two bedrooms, kitchen, lounge, bathroom and study of the Crime Scene House.
-Perspex wall coverings and removable floor tiles allow the introduction and removal of critical evidence such as blood splatters.
+The garden is used for outdoor scene investigation, and a garage facility is available for vehicle investigations.

 Students get a taste of what they would encounter as a Forensics professional following a burglary, murder, child abduction etc. There is CCTV and two-way communication in all the rooms, along with a control suite so feedback can be given from watching instructors.
 Sessions are also recorded for analysis and evaluation.